The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies: Discussion and conclusions

 \section{Discussion and conclusions}

-In this paper we presented a FRB search in a sample of seven NGs taken with the NC radio telescope.
-The campaign was 692~h long and yielded the detection of a 58~Jy~ms, 1.8~ms-long burst with a DM~=~303~pc~cm$^{-3}$, observed in the direction of M101, although most likely coming from a more distant source.
-Therefore we considered no detections from the monitored galaxies.
-We used this result to investigate the connection between FRBs and magnetars, by computing the total burst rate $\mathcal{R}_{\rm tot}$ expected from our galaxy sample, assuming, as unique FRB progenitors, magnetars like SGR J1935+2154, obtaining $\mathcal{R}_{\rm tot} < 38 $~yr$^{-1}$ at the 95$\%$ CL.
+In this paper we present an FRB search in a sample of seven NGs taken with the NC Radio Telescope.
+The campaign was 692~h long and yielded the detection of a 58~Jy~ms, 1.8~ms long burst with a DM~=~303~pc~cm$^{-3}$, observed in the direction of M101, although most likely coming from a more distant source.
+Therefore, we consider that no detections came from the monitored galaxies.
+We used this result to investigate the connection between FRBs and magnetars, by computing the total burst rate, $\mathcal{R}_{\rm tot}$, expected from our galaxy sample, assuming, as unique FRB progenitors, magnetars such as SGR J1935+2154, and obtaining $\mathcal{R}_{\rm tot} < 38 $~yr$^{-1}$ at the 95$\%$ CL.
 We considered $\lambda_{\rm mag}$, the average burst rate per magnetar, and $\gamma$, the slope of the burst energy distribution, as free parameters for our SFR-based model.
-In addition, we derived the average FRB rate per ULX from the same observations on NGs.
-Indeed, among the target galaxies of our observational campaign, some host confirmed ULXs, from which, at least theoretically, an FRB would have had enough energy \citep{Sridhar21} to be detected by the NC.
+In addition, we derived the average FRB rate per ULX from the same observations of NGs.
+Among the target galaxies of our observational campaign, some host confirmed ULXs, from which, at least theoretically, an FRB would have obtained enough energy \citep{Sridhar21} to be detected by the NC.

-Since the detection of the Galactic FRB-like signal, it has been tantalizing to claim that magnetars like SGR1935, i.e. similar in energetics and formed through core-collapse supernovae (CCSNe), represent the entire cosmological population of FRBs.
-Although the implied volumetric rate from the detection of FRB 20200428 is consistent with the faint energetic of the cosmological rate density \citep{LuBenKum22}, SGR1935-like magnetars cannot explain the high repetition rate of active repeaters \citep{Margalit2020}.
-Moreover, FRB 20200428 is about one order of magnitude fainter than the average FRB luminosity \citep{Bochenek20a, CHIME20b, Luo2020}, although giant magnetar flares may be bright enough to fill the gap \citep{Margalit2020}.
-The discrepancy in the repetition rate, along with the discovery of the M81 repeater localized in a globular cluster \citep{Bhardwaj21, Kirsten21}, led to consider other, more exotic NS formation channels \citep{Kremer21, Kremer22}, challenging the presence of a single population of magnetars as FRB progenitors.
+Since the detection of the Galactic FRB-like signal, it has been tempting to claim that magnetars such as SGR1935 (i.e. magnetars similar in energetics and formed through CCSNe) represent the entire cosmological population of FRBs.
+Although the implied volumetric rate from the detection of FRB 20200428 is consistent with the faint energy of the cosmological rate density \citep{LuBenKum22}, SGR1935-like magnetars cannot explain the high repetition rate of active repeaters \citep{Margalit2020}.
+Moreover, FRB 20200428 is about one order of magnitude fainter than the average FRB \citep{Bochenek20a, CHIME20b, Luo2020}, although giant magnetar flares may be bright enough to fill the gap \citep{Margalit2020}.
+The discrepancy in the repetition rate, along with the discovery of the M81 repeater localized in a globular cluster \citep{Bhardwaj21, Kirsten21}, led to consider other, more exotic NS formation channels \citep{Kremer21, Kremer22}, and question the presence of a single population of magnetars as FRB progenitors.